Steve-Bulgin/PROG3210_Project/README.md

     - [x] Multiple feeds
     - [x] Date/Time parsing for different formats off the feeds
     - [x] Parse date out in the Main activity
-    - [ ] **The description for the CBC isn't being parsed out and the has some extra xml that gets passed in with the description to clear up**
+    - [x] ~~The description for the CBC isn't being parsed out and the has some extra xml that gets passed in with the description to clear up~~ (Switched feeds)
+    - [ ] Escape strings for special characters
     - [x] Add click events and item views to the news items
     - [x] Add border and margin between news items
     - [x] Fix styles in listview